Atelier: Methods

-Sight-Size
+Sight-size

-Sight-Size is a method of drawing and painting an object exactly as it appears to the artist, on a one-to-one scale.
+Sight-size is a method of drawing and painting an object exactly as it appears to the artist, on a one-to-one scale.
 The artist first sets a vantage point where the subject and the drawing surface appear to be the same size.
 Then, using a variety of measuring tools—which can include levels, mirrors, plumb bobs, strings, and sticks—the artist draws the subject so that, when viewed from the set vantage point, the drawing and the subject have exactly the same dimensions.
 When properly done, sight-size drawing can result in extremely accurate and realistic drawings.
 It can also be used to draw the exact dimensions for a model in preparation for a painting.

 Ateliers following the sight-size method generally agree that the practice of careful drawing is the basis of painting, teaching a form of realism based upon careful observations of nature with attention to detail.
-Using this method, students progress through a series of tasks such as cast drawing, cast painting, drawing and painting from the live model, and still life.
+Using this method, students progress through a series of tasks such as cast drawing, cast painting, drawing, and painting from the live model, and still life.
 Students must complete each task to the instructor's satisfaction before progressing to the next.
 This system is referred to as "systematic progression" or "systematic teaching and learning".

 Atelier students often begin this progression by drawing plaster casts.
 These casts are usually faces, hands, or other parts of the human anatomy.
 Plaster casts provide some of the benefits of live, human models, such as the presence of natural shadows.
 They also have their own distinct advantages: they remain perfectly still and their white color allows the student to focus on the pure, grayscale tones of shadows.

 One goal for sight-size students is to gain enough skill to transfer an accurate image to the paper or canvas without the aid of a mechanical device.
 Contemporary realist painter Adrian Gottlieb notes that "while professional painters pursuing a full-time career will develop an 'eye' that precludes the need for measuring devices and plumb lines (tools necessary during the training period), the observation method itself is not abandoned - instead it becomes second nature.
 Sight-size can be taught and applied in conjunction with a particular sensitivity to gesture to create life-like imagery; especially when applied to portraiture and figurative works."

-Darren R. Rousar, former student of Richard Lack and Charles Cecil as well as the author of Cast Drawing Using the Sight-Size Approach, agrees and defines measuring in broad terms.
+Darren R. Rousar, former student of Richard F. Lack and Charles Cecil as well as the author of Cast Drawing Using the Sight-Size Approach, agrees and defines measuring in broad terms.
 He says that "a fully trained artist who uses Sight-size might never use a plumb line or even consciously think about literal measuring.
 He or she will strive toward achieving the same retinal impression in the painting as is seen in nature."

 Art school owner Charles H. Cecil writes: